-The School offers a fantastic environment, which can be used in Science.
+The school offers a fantastic environment, which can be used in science.
 The children regularly undertake Forest School activities.
-The pond area and the vegetable plots are a very valuable teaching resource which also gives immense pleasure to all.
-We also run an Eco-School Club, empowering children to drive change and improve their environmental awareness.
+The pond area is a very valuable teaching resource which also gives immense pleasure to all..
+There are vegetable plots and flowerbeds and pots.